Facebook ads – one great option to market your brand.

 Step 5: Understanding Facebook Ad Reports

 Once your advert is up you can analyze it’s performance.
-You can find this under “Facebook Ad Reports”
+If you understand Facebook insights and how it works, you’ll know how well your ad performs.
+You can find the ad reports under “Facebook Ad Reports”

 Columns shows things such as performance, engagement and clicks.